Smart Subtitles: SRT, ASS, and Automatic Matching

 Encoding Detection

-Subtitle files come in many encodings — UTF-8, Latin-1, EUC-KR, Shift_JIS, GB2312.
-HorangPlayer attempts UTF-8 first, then falls back to the system encoding. mpv's subtitle pipeline handles encoding detection automatically for embedded subtitles.
+Subtitle files come in many encodings — UTF-8, Latin-1, EUC-KR, Shift_JIS, GB2312. mpv's subtitle pipeline handles encoding detection automatically, for both external and embedded subtitle files.

 Audio Delay Compensation